 Schiff also makes Tiger’s Milk nutrition bars, Omega-3 product MegaRed and Move Free, a pill for joints.

 The U.S. company won’t seek a competing offer, though it has the option to review unsolicited bids until Nov.
 28, Schiff said in a regulatory filing today.
 Chairman Eric Weider’s company Weider Health and Fitness, which owns a controlling stake in Schiff, agreed to the deal, according to the filing.

 “Nutritionals are a reasonably fast-growing area,” said Alistair Campbell, an analyst at Berenberg Bank in London who recommends buying Bayer stock.
 “It broadens their product line.”

 The deal is expected to close by the end of 2012.
 Bayer was advised by Bank of America Merrill Lynch.
 Rothschild and Houlihan Lokey advised Schiff.

 Schiff declined 0.4 percent to close at $23.19 on the New York Stock Exchange Oct.
 26. Trading was closed yesterday in the U.S. because of Hurricane Sandy, and markets will remain closed today.
-TPG, the Fort Worth, Texas-based buyout firm, owns 25 percent of Schiff’s shares (SHF), according to Schiff.
+TPG, the Fort Worth, Texas-based buyout firm, owns 25 percent of Schiff’s shares (SHF:US), according to Schiff.